practicalli/clojure/docs/continuous-integration/circle-ci/random-clojure-function.md

 </p>

 !!!
 HINT "Video uses an older command to create projects"
-> `clojure -T:project/new` is an updated approach to generate projects.
-Arguments are key value pairs and more specific in their purpose, e.g. `clojure -T:project/new :template app :name practicalli/playground`
+    `:project/create` alias from [Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config/) creates a new project

+    Arguments are key value pairs and can specify the `:template`, project `:name` and outpug directory `:output-dir`.
+    ```shell
+    clojure -T:project/new :template app :name practicalli/playground`
+    ```

 ## Create a new project